hbctraining/Intro-to-shell-flipped/lessons/06_loops_and_automation.md

   # grab all the bad read records into new file
   grep -B1 -A2 NNNNNNNNNN $filename > ${base}-badreads.fastq
 ```

+> #### Why are we using curly brackets with the variable name?
+> When we append a variable to some other free text, we need shell to know where our variable name ends.
+By encapsulating the variable name in curly brackets we are letting shell know that everything inside is the variable name.
+So print out the variable contents and then append the free text.

 We'll also count the number of these reads and put that in a new file, using the count flag of `grep`: